 What is wordplay?

-Richard Nordquist, in an article at ThoughtCo.com, describes wordplay as ‘Having fun with the sounds and meaning of words’.
-I love this definition!
-Fun is the operative word here, because plays on words are an essential component of jokes.
-He also describes a number of different types of wordplay.
-Those of you interested in the literary types of wordplay can check out his post!
+In the article he also describes a number of different types of wordplay.
+Those of you interested in the literary types of wordplay can check out his post at the link above!
 But for the rest of us, here are some basic types of wordplay:

 - Homophones sound the same but have different spellings and meanings: e.g. where and wear.